Diffuse Domain Methods with Dirichlet Boundary Conditions: Advection-Diffusion Problems

 This gives the following method: \begin{meth}[\MixedZ{} with advection] Find $u \in U$ such that

-For all $v \in V$, where $V = H^1_0(\extdomain)$ and $U = V + g$. \end{meth} Note, we do not have to add any special treatment for the inflow boundary, as we can show that the terms added for the advection are already coercive. \begin{thm} \MixedZ{} with advection is coercive. \end{thm} \begin{pf} We can rearrange the advection term in the bilinear form with $v=u$:
+For all $v \in V$, where $V = H^1_0(\extdomain)$ and $U = V + g$. \end{meth} Note that we do not have to add any special treatment for the inflow boundary, as we can show that the terms added for the advection are already coercive. \begin{thm} \MixedZ{} with advection remains coercive with respect to the norm defined in \cref{thm:mixed0}. \end{thm} \begin{proof} We can rearrange the advection term in the bilinear form with $v=u$:

 Therefore, the advection and mass term become